ix5/sx-docs/content/docs/treble-properties.md

 More on [linker namespaces at source.android.com][linker-source].

 ## vintf - Vendor Interface Manifest
-After creating the device manifest, defining `DEVICE_MANIFEST_FILE` and setting `PRODUCT_ENFORCE_VINTF_MANIFEST_OVERRIDE := true` as explained in [vintf: develop for a new device][vintf-develop].
+After creating the device manifest, define `DEVICE_MANIFEST_FILE` and set `PRODUCT_ENFORCE_VINTF_MANIFEST_OVERRIDE := true` as explained in [vintf: develop for a new device][vintf-develop].
 This will alert you if you a mismatch between HALs defined in the *Device Manifest(DM)* and those defined